Evaluating statistical significance for massive black hole binary mergers with space-based gravitational wave detectors: Result

 First, we consider the simplest scenario, where the data contains only Gaussian and stationary noise, representing the exclusive background for a single \ac{MBHB} source during observation.
 We generated 1 month of Gaussian instrumental noise for TianQin and LISA using the theoretical noise \ac{PSD} \cite{Prince:2002hp,Li:2023szq}, as shown in Fig.~\ref{fig:AchannelPSD}.
 Notably, due to LISA's superior low-frequency performance, it is more affected by the \ac{GB} foreground.
 Therefore, we also assessed the situation where LISA is impacted by the \ac{GB} foreground.
 For simplicity, we consider the stationary \ac{GB} foreground here.
 In the next section, we will explore the more realistic impact of \ac{GB}.

 By shifting 1-month observational data at 1-minute intervals, we moved the data 43,200 times to create equivalent background data spanning 3,600 years.
-For each piece of data, by applying the Nelder-Mead algorithm, we can identify the trigger with the highest \ac{SNR} within the 1-month period.
-All triggers with \ac{SNR} greater than 3 are accumulated and their distribution shown in Fig.~\ref{fig:CCRofGaussianNoise}.
+For each piece of data, by applying the Nelder-Mead algorithm, we can identify the trigger with the \ac{SNR} greater than 3.
+All triggers with \ac{SNR} greater than 3 are accumulated and their distribution is shown in Fig.~\ref{fig:CCRofGaussianNoise}.
 Since no authentic signals are expected in the time-shifted background, all the triggers can be treated as false alarms.
 By setting an \ac{SNR} threshold, one can obtain the \ac{FAR} as the cumulative count rate of the false alarms which are associated with \ac{SNR} larger than the threshold.
-Based on Table~\ref{tab:Gaussiansignificance}, we calculated the relationship between \ac{FAR} and significance for a 1-month observation.
+In Fig.~\ref{fig:CCRofGaussianNoise}, we mark the cumulative count rate and significance for \ac{MBHB} signals with different \acp{SNR}.
+Our results closely match the expected Rayleigh survival function, confirming the reliability of the proposed algorithm.
 The lowest \ac{FAR} of $1/3600 ~{\rm yr}^{-1}$ corresponds to a significance level of $4.07 \sigma$.
-In Fig.~\ref{fig:CCRofGaussianNoise}, we mark the cumulative count rate and significance for \ac{MBHB} signals with different \acp{SNR}.

-Based on the \ac{SNR} distribution of false alarms from Gaussian noise, Table~\ref{tab:GaussianNoiseResult} presents the \ac{SNR} required for TianQin and LISA (both the instrumental noise itself and that includes foreground noise) to reach $3\sigma$ and $4\sigma$.
-TianQin has a lower \ac{FAP} for \ac{MBHB} detection.
-For LISA, the \ac{FAP} slightly increases when foreground noise is included.